 A micromanipulator is an instrument used to interact with and manipulate a sample, usually under a microscope.
 Micromanipulators are used where the movements need to be so precise they are on the submicron scale, impossible to do by hand.
 They are used for different applications across the scientific disciplines and engineering including the life sciences, optics and circuit engineering.

-There are many different types of micromanipulator on the market including motorised and manual systems.
-MCI are able to provide both and have a great deal of experience in building, maintaining and supplying them.
+There are many different types of micromanipulators on the market including motorized and manual systems.
+MCI are able to provide both and have a great deal of experience in manipulator design and manufacturing.

-The EasyArm is the ideal solution for applications which don’t require motorisation, allowing for fine manual control and easy mounting options.
+The EasyArm is the ideal solution for applications which do not require remote control, allowing for fine manual control and easy mounting options.

 If you would like to discuss the applications, costs or any other points about our micromanipulators please get in touch with our team today.
 We supply labs across the world with a huge range of neuroscience equipment and we pride ourselves on not only great products but great service too.
 If you are working on a grant application our team would be happy to help with a quote.